 Can I volunteer with BDM during the current COVID-19 environment and what safety and precautions are in place?

 Yes.
-There are currently volunteer opportunities to serve with BDM as a local volunteer in Dayton, OH and also as an overnight volunteer on our open sites pending any changes due to COVID-19.
+There are currently volunteer opportunities to serve with BDM on our open sites pending any changes due to COVID-19.

 All current and future volunteer opportunities with BDM require new safety protocol and consent forms beyond what was previously in place as we strive to provide safe volunteer opportunities in this COVID-19 environment.
 Specific COVID-19 safety protocols are in place on each site and will be shared at orientation and all volunteers will be expected to follow them in order to serve.